 Wašté Win Young, Wichiyena Dakota and Hunkpapa Lakota from Standing Rock.
 She was present from August 2016 to February 2017 with her family camped at the confluence of the Cannonball and Missouri Rivers–on ancestral land her people hold title to under the Fort Laramie Treaty of 1851 and 1868.
 This location was the epicenter of the #NODAPL movement also known as the Očeti Šakowin Camp.
 She continues to be involved in divestment efforts against the Dakota Access Pipeline, the Keystone XL pipeline and other fossil fuel projects.
 She is the mother of 4 children and currently resides in the Long Soldier Community on Standing Rock.

 Rafael Gonzales aka.
 Tufawon (Dakota/Puerto Rican), With his latest project The Homecoming, Southside Minneapolis rapper and producer Tufawon returns to his local roots with a new global perspective, having realized the dream of exploring the world highlighted on his previous effort, The Send-Off.
 With smooth and soulful boom-bap production, Tufawon expands on the themes of politics, culture, social awareness, and self-care that has defined his approach, showcasing the growth that travel and personal development have brought to his life and his work.
 Rafael Gonzales put his music career on hold to fight the Dakota Access Pipeline.
 With a genuine connection to a team of water protectors, he found a home at the Oceti Sakowin resistance camp north of the Standing Rock reservation.
 For 4 months, he fought alongside his new family of warriors and comrades both on the front lines and doing bank divestment actions.
-He is now touring in the United States with the Voices of Water: Wake Up the World Tour and dedicated to sharing his front line narrative through performance, public speaking and divestment actions
+He is now dedicated to sharing his front line narrative through performance public speaking.